osohq/oso/docs/content/any/getting-started/application/filter-data/index.md

 ## Implementing data filtering query functions

-To use data filtering, you tell Oso how to query your data store for the resources used in your policy.
-Oso uses **query objects** to query your data store.
-A **query object** represents a set of filters to apply to a collection of data.
+To use data filtering, you tell Oso how to make queries to your data store for the resources used in your policy.
+Oso uses `Query` objects to query your data store.
+A `Query` represents a set of filters to apply to a collection of data.

-You can use any type as a **query object**.
+You can use any type as a `Query`.
 Many ORMs have [these built in]({{% exampleGet "queryObjectExampleLink" %}}), but you may have your own representation if your resources are retrieved from an external service, or with a lower-level database API.

-You implement three functions to tell Oso how to work with your **query objects**:
+You implement three functions to tell Oso how to work with your `Query`:

 - `build_query(filters) -> Query`: Creates a query from a list of authorization filters produced by evaluting the Oso policy.